 How Might Pregnancy Affect My Breathing?

-As a normal part of pregnancy, your breathing may be affected by the increase in the hormone progesterone, which causes you to breathe in more deeply.
+As a normal part of pregnancy, your breathing might be affected by the increase in the hormone progesterone, which causes you to breathe in more deeply.
 This might make you feel as if you're working harder to get air.
-Breathing may also become more difficult as your enlarging uterus takes up more space, resulting in pressure against your diaphragm (the muscle below your lungs).
+Breathing also might get harder as your enlarging uterus takes up more space, putting pressure against your diaphragm (the muscle below your lungs).

-- Maintain good posture when you're sitting or standing (slouching doesn't give your lungs enough room to expand when you breathe).
+- Focus on good posture as you sit or stand — slouching doesn't give your lungs enough room to expand when you breathe.

-- Prop yourself up when sleeping by putting some pillows under the upper body in a semi-sitting position.
-It reduces the pressure that the uterus places on the lungs.
+- Prop yourself up during sleep by putting some pillows under your upper body in a semi-sitting position.
+This will ease the pressure your uterus puts on your lungs.

-- Don't overdo it, whether you're exercising, just walking around, or doing housework.
-Take your time and respond to your body's cues to slow down or stop altogether.
+- Don't overdo it, whether you're exercising, running errands, or doing things around the house.
+Take your time and respond to your body's cues to slow down or even stop.